Today’s reader question is about method; in particular, the monochrome under drawing method.

 I’ve done it!

 Tips For Using a Monochrome Under Drawing

-Two guidelines you should pay special attention to are
+Two main guidelines you should pay special attention to are:

 I chose colors opposite the color wheel from a deep chestnut for this under drawing.
 Apple Green for the horse and Grass Green for the tack.
 I soon learned they were too light to make an impact on the final drawing.